VOL. XCIV, NO. 247

 Evidence

-Content and platform costs have meaningful fixed components; large global scale spreads these costs, enabling sustained content investment and competitive unit economics.
+Content, technology, and platform costs have meaningful fixed or semi-fixed components; global scale spreads these costs, enabling sustained content investment and competitive unit economics.

 Erosion risks